 # Example recipe

-Let's go through an example recipe using the bulk upsert via CSV file action as well as the retry bulk job action.
+Let's go through an example recipe using the bulk create via CSV file action as well as the retry bulk job action.

 Sample recipe - Salesforce bulk upsert via CSV file.
 Example recipe

 The S3 trigger monitors new CSV files dropped into an S3 bucket, and we stream the data from the CSV file into Salesforce via the Create objects in bulk via CSV file Salesforce action.
 If this create operation is not fully successful, i.e. at least 1 CSV row did not get written into Salesforce successfully, we use the Retry objects bulk job in Salesforce via CSV file action to attempt to write the failed CSV rows into Salesforce again.

 The Salesforce actions Create objects in bulk via CSV file and Retry objects bulk job in Salesforce via CSV file will manage large files for you.
 For large CSV files over a couple of GBs in size, Workato will chunk the CSV file into sizes under the Salesforce bulk API size limits and create multiple Salesforce bulk jobs.

 The CSV file we use is as follows.

 external_id,billing_country,phone,account_number "a0K1h000003fXSS","United States of America","123 456 789","54" "a0K1h000003fehx","Canada","650 894 345","12" "a0K1h000003fjnv","Japan","103 948 414","28"